 In 1968 the RAAF made a valiant attempt to standardise the name of the yet-to-be-delivered F-111C.
 It didn't work!
 The only two names that actually stuck were not even contemplated in this 1968 edict.
 In service the aeroplane was known as the F One Eleven or more affectionately, The Pig.
+In USAF service the aeroplane acquired the nickname Aardvark by virtue of its long nose but this name was never used in Australia.
 The designation itself is often presented incorrectly without a hyphen (F111) or with the hyphen in the wrong place (F1-11).
 The country that built the aircraft leaves no room for variation.
 The mission designator F (for Fighter) should be followed by a hyphen and the sequence number (111) with no spaces.

 Source: RAAF News September 1968